 Till receiptsAvoiding endocrine disruptors at the checkout

 You know those little slips of shiny paper you get from tills and credit card readers?
 It might surprise you to learn that many of them contain harmful chemicals.
-Luckily, there are some steps you can take to reduce your exposure to endocrine disruptors in till receipts.
+Luckily, there are some steps you can take to reduce your exposure to these harmful chemicals, including endocrine disruptors, in till receipts.

 When you’re at the checkout and the cashier asks you if you would like your receipt, just say ‘no’.